krisjuune/pre-post-noisi/README.md

 # Overview

-- [ ] Create plane surface in coordinate space (projection)
+- [x] Transform to goecentric coordinates
+- [x] Transform to spherical coordinate system
-- [ ] todo 2
+-
-- [ ] Check if projection valid - transform back and plot both before and 'after after'
+- [ ] Check if transofrmation valid - transform back and plot both before and 'after after'
 - [ ] Rotate domain to be centred about the N pole (COULD ALSO BE 1st STEP)

 1. Item 1